Ivan1248/vidlu/README.md

 ### Factories

-`vidlu.factories` contains the factories that can create model, data, learning, and evaluation components from strings (which can be provided through the command line).
+`vidlu.factories` contains the factories that can create model, data, learning, and evaluation components from strings representing Python expressions (which can be provided through the command line).
 Note that it uses Python's `eval` extensively.

 `get_prepared_data` accepts a string containing the names of the datasets (with subset names) and code of an arbitrary transformations applied to them (using `Dataset`'s methods, `vidlu.data.utils.dataset_ops`, `vidlu.transforms`, `torchvision.transforms`...).
 It also requires `datasets_dir` and `cache_dir`, which represent paths to root directories for datasets and cache.
 It returns a sequence of `Dataset` instances with the transformations applied.
 The returned `Dataset` instances also convert images and labels to PyTorch `Tensor` instances.
 They also scale images to range [0..1] and transpose them to the CHW format.